ToF-/Rent/Forth/Story.md

 <center>*V* > *V'* ⇒ *t* ≥ *t'* </center>

 Let's write a test:

     T{
         …
         …

-    ." encoded orders can be compared on start time" CR 5 0 0   ORDER>CELL
+    ." encoded orders can be compared on start time" CR 5 0 0   ENCODE-ORDER
-        0 5 100 ORDER>CELL
+        0 5 100 ENCODE-ORDER
         > ?TRUE
-        3 0 0   ORDER>CELL
+        3 0 0   ENCODE-ORDER
-        3 7 140 ORDER>CELL
+        3 7 140 ENCODE-ORDER
         <= ?TRUE
     }T
     BYE

-And this new test passes too.
-An order starting at 5 with duration 0 and price 0, is greater than an order starting at 0 with duration 5 and price 100.
+And this new test passes too: an order starting at 5 with duration 0 and price 0, is greater than an order starting at 0 with duration 5 and price 100.
 An order starting at 3 with duration 0 and price 0 is smaller or equal than an order starting at 3 with duration 7 and price 140.

 ###✍
 > *`> ( a,b -- flag)` leaves -1 (true) on the Stack if a > b, 0 otherwise*<br>